 The General Resolution authorizes the issuance of Bonds to provide funds for making or purchasing Mortgage Loans for rental or owner-occupied dwellings, including uninsured, federally insured or guaranteed, and privately insured loans.
-APPENDIX A-3 sets forth the original principal amounts and amounts of Bonds outstanding as of September 1, 2013.
+APPENDIX A-3 sets forth the original principal amounts and amounts of Bonds outstanding as of February 1, 2015.

-Since 1976, the Housing Development Fund has issued 52 series of taxable and tax-exempt Bonds to provide financing for both Project Loans and Program Loans.
+Since 1976, the Housing Development Fund has issued 56 series of taxable and tax-exempt Bonds to provide financing for both Project Loans and Program Loans.
 One issue, the 1991 Series A Bonds, was redeemed on May 1, 1992 from undisbursed proceeds.
 The Housing Development Fund has not had an unused original proceeds call on any bond issue since 1992.

-As more fully described in APPENDIX A-1, there are 15 Project Loans with a principal balance of \$10,976,000 outstanding as of June 30, 2013.
-All but 6 of these Project Loans receive some level of Section 8 rental assistance payments.
-Many also are subject to some type of federal mortgage insurance or guarantee.
+As more fully described in APPENDIX A-1, there are 11 Project Loans with a principal balance of \$8,795,000 outstanding as of December 31, 2014.
+Of these Project Loans, 5 receive some level of Section 8 rental assistance payments, and 7 are subject to some type of federal mortgage insurance or guarantee.
 In May 2007, the Housing Development Fund used \$4,961,000 of prepayments from the 2003 Series C Bonds (federally taxable) to purchase four additional Project Loans originally funded from general reserves under the Housing Development Fund's Leveraged Loan Program.
 These Project Loans have a 90% guarantee from the USDA Section 538 Guaranteed Rural Rental Housing Program.